MillionConcepts/ce-mrm-processing/primary_bundle_documentation.md

 resolution is 0.5 K for all channels.
 Angular full width at half maximum (FWHM) is ~13 degrees for channel 1 and ~10 degrees for the higher channels, although the main beams are platykurtic and slightly asymmetrical.
-The first side lobes are larger and highly asymmetrical.
+The first side lobes are larger and highly asymmetric.
 Outer side lobes are not characterized in the literature.
 Please refer to Wang et al., 2010b for a more complete description of antenna patterns.